miguelverdugo/InformatikWS2021/Exercise_07/Exercise_07.md

     ````

-    (this exercise is evaluated independently from the previous one)
+    (this exercise can be implemented independently from the previous example)

 3. During the _tutorium_, functions to calculate the distance between vectors and the dot ($\cdot$) and the cross ($\times$)
    products were implemented.
 Please transform these functions into class methods of a new class ``Vector`` so we can perform the following operations as: